unioslo/nivlheim/README.md

 ```
 sudo /usr/sbin/nivlheim_client
 ```
-3. Open web admin pages in a browser, and you should see that there's a new machine waiting to be approved.
+3. Open the web admin interface in a browser, and you should see that there's a new machine waiting to be approved.
 Click "approve".

 4. Run the client one more time:
 ```
 sudo /usr/sbin/nivlheim_client
 ```

-5. Refresh the web pages and you should see some information about the machine.
-It may take a few seconds for the system to process before it shows up.
+5. Wait a few seconds, and refresh the web page.
+You should see some information about the machine.
+It takes a few seconds for the system to process before it shows up.

 ### Install more clients